KIPP Computational Thinking

 Learn More About Computational Thinking

-Learn more about what Computational Thinking is, why is is about more than just understanding technology; it's about learning to think in a structured and logical way, breaking down complex problems into manageable parts, and devising effective solutions.
-At the heart of computational thinking lies the power to transform our young learners into adept problem solvers, critical thinkers, and innovative creators.
+Computational Thinking is more than understanding technology or learning to code.
+It's learning to think in a structured, logical way: breaking complex problems into manageable parts, spotting patterns, and devising effective solutions.
+At its heart, computational thinking has the power to transform young learners into adept problem solvers, critical thinkers, and innovative creators.

 -